sirodoht/sirodoht.com/content/blog/role-models.md

 Patrick is the founder and CEO of [Stripe](https://stripe.com/), a payment processing company.
 Stripe as a technology company has set a new standard of software quality.
 Most probably, there isn't a single piece of software better designed, most aesthetically pleasing than the UX king, Stripe.

 On his regularly updated [website](https://patrickcollison.com/), Patrick voices his opinions.
-I have come to really enjoy his writings, thoughts and book reviews.
+I have come to really enjoy his writings, thoughts, and book reviews.
 Strongly recommended.

 **Gwern Brawnen**

-[Gwern](https://www.gwern.net/) is an independent researcher.
+Gwern is an independent researcher that publishes extremely interesting and high quality research.
+[His website](https://www.gwern.net/) is unique.
+Apart from the great minimalistic aesthetics, the content is vast, compeling, high quality.

 His work is on a variety of fields, but mostly levitating between psychology and technology.
-Some of my favorite of his articles are:
+Some of his articles:

 * [Spaced repetition](https://www.gwern.net/Spaced-repetition)
 * [Silk Road 1: Theory & Practice](https://www.gwern.net/Silk-Road)